This article covers US tax requirements and applies to Wave customers in the US.

 Form 1099-MISC is an IRS form that summarizes all compensation your business has paid to a non-employee worker, or contractor.
 Independent contractors use these forms to file their taxes.

 You must provide Form 1099-MISC to any contractor you paid more than $600 in the calendar year.
-If you use Payroll by Wave, Wave will generate a 1099-MISC form for every contractor who qualifies.
+If you use Wave Payroll, Wave will generate a 1099-MISC form for every contractor who qualifies.
 Wave can also file these forms for you.